 Unit testing

 AMR-Wind uses GoogleTest to provide unit-testing capabilities for the source code.
 Unit tests are built by default when compiling AMR-Wind using CMake and can be run using the amr_wind_unit_tests executable — see Compiling AMR-Wind for details of building AMR-Wind with CMake.
-This section documents the process of running the unit tests, the unit test scaffodling facilities available within AMR-Wind unit testing infrastructure, and a brief overview of the process of creating new unit tests.
+This section documents the process of running the unit tests, the unit test scaffolding facilities available within AMR-Wind unit testing infrastructure, and a brief overview of the process of creating new unit tests.

 Warning